Aazmp/vp8oclenc/README.md

 2) Make prediction from both LAST, GOLDEN and ALTREF frames for each frame and block.
 But for this 1) must be done (otherwise it will be either very slow or consume a huge lot of memory)

+3) Need more sophisticated algorithm for scene_change() (chroma analysis is good, but misses some).
+Need a fade detection (current scene_change detection places a series of key frames t this moments)

 main:
 Don't know what to write here...
 This is a VP8 encoder.
 Simple and not effective.